modelscope/agentscope/examples/conversation_with_mentions/README.md

 ### Changing User Input Time Limit

 Adjust the `USER_TIME_TO_SPEAK` variable in the `main.py` script to change the time limit for user input.

-### Setting a Default Topic for the Chat Room

-Modify the `DEFAULT_TOPIC` variable in the `main.py` script to set the initial topic of the chat room.
 ###